aitoncumbi/simple-weather-api/README.md

 # simple-weather-api
-a simple weather fetcher api powered by open weather
+a simple weather fetching api powered by open weather